Xin Qiji: Life

 In 1208, after Xin's death, Ni si impeached him for committing treason and requested the Southern Song government to deprive's Xin's official title.
 In 1257, Xie Fangde petitioned the Southern Song government for justifying Xin's innocence.
 The government then vindicated Xin and endowed him a posthumous title – "Zhong Min", which meant loyalty and encouragement.

 Works

 Some six hundred and twenty of Xin's poems survive today.
 All were written after he moved to the south.

 Poetry

 Scholars considered Xin's literary caliber to be equally talented in ci as his Song dynasty counterpart, Su Shi.
 Their difference, however, is that the content of Xin's poetry spans an even greater range of topics.
 Xin is also famous for employing many allusions in his poems.

 Some of the most quoted lines from his poetry (with accompanying translations) are shown below.

-In the last line, there is a sudden transition (leap) from Xin's personal understanding of melancholy to the season that he's experiencing.
-This leap probably presents itself as a formidable psychological and cultural obstacle for a non-Chinese speaker.
+In the last line, there is a sudden transition from Xin's personal understanding of melancholy to the season that he's experiencing.
 The autumn carries many meanings in Chinese literature.

-Deeper understanding of the last line is full of sadness :
+It can be construed here as a deeper understanding of the last line being full of sadness, including: